Why “Moms for Liberty” Harms Libraries

 Undermining Parental Freedom

-True parental freedom means I choose what my child reads, and you choose what yours reads, not one group making that decision for everyone.
+True parental freedom means I choose what my child reads, not allowing you choose what yours reads, not allowing one group to make that decision for everyone.

 Efforts to ban books shrink access to knowledge and erase important voices, especially for kids and teens.